MajidALILOUCH/MajidALILOUCH/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🎓 &nbsp; I am a student studying web development at the Institute specialized in offshoring professions in Tetuan.
-- 🤔 My goal is to become a great full-stack web developer and to continue learning and expanding my skills in the field.
+- 🤔 &nbsp; My goal is to become a great full-stack web developer and to continue learning and expanding my skills in the field.
 - In my free time, I enjoy playing football, video games, and participating in sports.
 Coding has become a big part of my life and I really enjoy it.